-How to Optimize HTML Structure for SEO
+How to optimize HTML structure for SEO

-Although algorithms can now spot a page’s main heading even in a <span> tag instead of an <h1>, an effective, well-organized HTML structure helps search engines crawl, index, and understand your content effectively.
+HTML structure plays a critical role in search engine optimization (SEO).
+Although algorithms can now spot a page's main heading even in a <span> tag instead of an <h1>, an effective, well-organized HTML structure helps search engines crawl, index, and understand your content effectively.

-How search engines crawl and interpret HTML
+How search engines and AI agents read your HTML

 Search engines rely on crawlers to find and analyze web content.
 Google's crawler, Googlebot, works like the Chrome browser without human control.